The Town & Surrounding Area in April

 Reasonable routes

-- Walk along the asphalt road to Banderishka meadow (if the barrier is open) or on the lower flat paths.
+- Walk along the asphalt road to Banderishka Polyana (if the barrier is open) or on the lower flat paths.

 - Visit to the waterfalls in the lower part, which are now the most lush and beautiful.